jainhitesh3/EnhanceXCpretty/README.md

     eg: EnhanceXCpretty "/Users/hitesh/report.html"

 NOTE: This modifies the existing report.html file.
 So in case you need the original copy, please keep a copy of that.

+Thanks [Lyndsey](https://github.com/lyndsey-ferguson) for suggesting me to create this as gem, and helping me with with my first gem.